-Fellows will receive program details, including the names of mentors and small group assignments, before the end of August.
+Fellows will receive program details, including the names of mentors and small group assignments, before the start of the academic year.

 Ongoing Fellowship opportunities

-Ongoing Fellows may choose any or all of the following: continuing individual mentorship, advanced small group participation, and participation in Fridays@CCP Lecture Series.
-There is no application required for participation, but Ongoing Fellows must re-join CCP each year, paying the Fellowship membership fee of $100.
-This membership also includes admission to CCP events (Fridays and Sundays@CCP).
-As always, current and ongoing Fellows are invited to continue according to their individual desires and needs.
+A large percentage of our Fellows choose to continue their fellowship experience beyond the first year – and frequently for longer.
+Ongoing Fellows may choose any or all of the following: continuing individual mentorship, advanced small group participation, and participation in the Fridays@CCP Lecture Series.
+There is no application required for continued participation other than to fill out the Ongoing Personal Information Form, but Ongoing Fellows must re-join CCP each year, paying the Fellowship membership fee of $300.
+This membership includes admission to CCP events (Fridays and Sundays@CCP).
+Ongoing Fellows are invited to continue according to their individual desires and needs.

 Psychoanalytic knowledge has a long oral tradition.
 Historically transferred from generation to generation, be it through a formal psychoanalysis or through close supervision during psychoanalytic training, this way of learning has always proved to bring inspiration to the more formal aspects of a clinical education.

-CCP mentors are experienced, psychodynamically-oriented clinicians who agree to meet with individual fellows for a minimum of nine sessions over the course of an academic year, although in many cases, by mutual agreement, meetings are more frequent.
-Insofar as possible, mentors are matched with fellows according to the professional interests of each – for example, if a fellow works or wishes to work with children, we do what we can to identify a child or family therapist. fellow and mentor are free to choose a time and place convenient to both for their meetings.
+CCP mentors are Clinical Associate Faculty with CCP, listed as such on our website.
+They are experienced, psychodynamically oriented clinicians who agree to meet with individual fellows for a minimum of nine sessions over the course of an academic year, although in many cases, by mutual agreement, meetings are more frequent.
+Insofar as possible, mentors are matched with fellows according to the professional interests of each – for example, if a Fellow works or wishes to work with children, we do what we can to identify a child or family therapist.
+Fellow and mentor are free to choose a time and place convenient to both for their meetings.

-Mentors engage fellows as their inclinations guide them and the fellows’ needs suggest.
-Sometimes that means doing close consultation around particular cases.
+Mentors engage fellows as their inclinations guide them and the Fellows’ needs suggest.
+Sometimes that means doing close consultation around a case.
 At other times, the pair may choose to embark on projects of mutual learning.
-Or sessions may center on professional dilemmas, such as the difficulties young clinicians encounter in furthering their developing identity as a psychoanalytically-inclined therapist while they train in settings which are devoted to short-term therapy.
+Or sessions may center on professional dilemmas, such as the difficulties young clinicians encounter in furthering their developing identity as psychoanalytically inclined therapists while they train in settings which are devoted to short-term therapy.

-For further information or questions about the Fellowship Program, the Ongoing Fellowship, or the application process for 2016-17, please contact Fellowship Committee Chair, Julia Brown (firstname.lastname@example.org)
+For further information or questions about the Fellowship Program, the Ongoing Fellowship, or the application process for 2024-25, please contact Fellowship Committee Chair, Nancy Peltzman, LCSW (firstname.lastname@example.org)